vitiral/defrag-rs/DEVELOPER.md

 when an allocation is selected, it knows it can get the value from the size of the allocation (so O(1) allocations)

+# rust notes
+ - take a look at src/lib/liballoc/raw_vec.rs.
+It contains an implementation of converting raw pointers to a full type. `from_raw_parts` is particularily interesting
+ - this points to src/libcore/ptr.rs which has the `Unique` type
+ - it looks like, surprise surprise, I need double indirection.
+I don't know why I didn't realize this.
+Esentially I need:
+       Rc -> Index -> Full